cgeils25/Models_From_Scratch/README.md

 All models will have their own directories, named accordingly, along with a readme explaining the project and what I learned.

+I'll also write unit tests for all models and utility functions using pytest.
+They will be contained in tests/ and will mirror the structure of the project.

 Currently, I've completed Logistic Regression, and I plan to build a support vector machine next.